 - iNaturalist (set up account, download app, and make 5 observations)

-- Introduction of plant families I: a) mustards (Brassicaceae), b) heaths, blueberries (Ericaceae).
+- Introduction of plant families I: a) mustards (Brassicaceae, watch lecture video, and video dissection), b) heaths, blueberries (Ericaceae, watch lecture video, and video dissection).
 Uses, major characteristics, dissection videos

 - Introduction to using dichotomous keys — watch Learning glass video